-In 1967 a huge outdoor event in Golden Gate Park, San Francisco marked the official beginning of the Hippy movement.
-It was called ‘The Human Be In’.
+In 1967, a huge outdoor event in Golden Gate Park, San Francisco marked the official beginning of the hippy movement.
+It was called the ‘Human Be In’.
 It attracted the focus of world media and signalled a counter-cultural revolution in America.
 The grey post-war Eisenhower years spawned the philosophy of long hair, pot smoking and flower power.
-They soon became known as the ‘love generation’; young souls who believed in free love, peace, compassion and the unity of mankind.
+They soon became known as the ‘love generation’, young souls who believed in free love, peace, compassion and the unity of mankind.

-Broadcast in Euroquest March 7, 2003
+Broadcast: March 7, 2003